 Evans also drops the scoop that Murdoch met with Margaret Thatcher just before his 1981 bid for The Times of London was approved, over that of an identical in-house offer and despite its breaking Britain’s anti-monopoly laws.

 But back to poor Joe Muto, who hasn’t tweeted since this morning, which may mean he retained representation.
 He wrote:

 According to the warrant, Fox News is apparently accusing me of grand larceny, amongst other things.— Joe Muto (@JoeMuto) April 25, 2012

 Those other things include petit larceny and computer tampering; the charges are based on allegations that Muto took and shared content from Fox’s servers.
-As things appear to stand, Murdoch’s company is trying to ruin one peon while pretending its monarch will emerge blameless.Kira Goldenberg is an associate editor at CJR.
+As things appear to stand, Murdoch’s company is trying to ruin one peon while pretending its monarch will emerge blameless.Kira Goldenberg was an associate editor at CJR from 2012-2015.
 Follow her on Twitter at @kiragoldenberg.
 Tags: fox news, gawker, Leveson inquiry, murdoch